adtsakal/semantic_change_evolution/README.md

 - **test_idx**: the indices of the words/vectors/labels that were used for evaluation purposes.

 ## Models
 This folder contains the code for the models that were tested in [1].
 Each file is self-contained (i.e., you can test out a model by calling the respective "main" function).
 Each model has a **"TEST_ON"** variable which needs to be set.
-For the definition of the TEST_ON variable and its correct use, refer to [1].
+For the definition of the TEST_ON variable and its correct use, refer to the Supplementary Material in [1].
 It has been currently set as to operate in the full sequence of word vectors for each model invidivually (i.e., s.t. each model identifies word with altered/shifted semantics during the full time period under consideration).

 ## Evaluation Scripts
 The code for evaluating each model.
 Use the *"evaluation_NNs.py"* for evaluating the neural-based models; for the rest, use the *"evaluation_baselines.py"*.